nasuni-labs/local-nasuni-management-mcp-server/README.md

 - **Account Types**: Both native and domain accounts are supported for NMC API authentication (SSO accounts are **not supported** via the NMC API)

 ## Installation
-There are two options to install and configure the NMC MCP Server:
+There are two options to install and configure the Nasuni Management MCP Server:

 **1. Automated Setup (Recommended)**